 Evidence.
 The proposed subdivision maintains the current land uses and existing tree nursery operation as a whole and intact unit.
 Cultivation of trees occupies approximately 17.91 acres of the 41.02-acre subject parcel.
-Parking, display, and sales areas occupy another 3.54 acres.
-This 21.45-acre portion of the property will be contained whole on the proposed 28.02-acre parcel, thus maintaining the agricultural viability of the smaller-than-40-acre parcel.
-The remaining portion of the 41.02-acre subject parcel has not been farmed and cannot be farmed; it consists of residential home sites, internal gravel driveways and creek bottom.
-Of this, the second proposed parcel, at 13.0 acres, cannot be farmed due to topography and current residential land use, and would consist of one home site, driveways and creek bottom.
+Parking, display, and sales areas occupy another 3.54 acres (21.45 acres total).
+The agricultural viability of the smaller-than-40-acre parcel will be maintained because the 21.45-acre tree farm will be contained, whole, on the proposed 28.02-acre parcel.
+The remaining portions of the 41.02-acre subject parcel has not been farmed and cannot be farmed; it consists of residential home sites, internal gravel driveways and creek bottom.
+The whole of the second proposed 13.0-acre parcel cannot be farmed due to topography and current residential land use, and would consist of one home, driveways and creek bottom.

-Finding 11: The design and location of each lot in the subdivision, and the subdivision as a whole, are consistent with any applicable regulations adopted by the State Board of Forestry and

-Fire Protection pursuant to Sections 4290 and 4291 of the Public Resources Code (GC §66474.02, subd. (a)(1)).
+Finding 11: The design and location of each lot in the subdivision, and the subdivision as a whole, are consistent with any applicable regulations adopted by the State Board of Forestry and Fire Protection pursuant to Sections 4290 and 4291 of the Public Resources Code (GC §66474.02, subd. (a)(1)).